zacherydickson/HUBDesign/README.md

 * The Guide.tree file was generated from the lineages provided in NCBI's taxonomy for 56 refseq coronavirus genomes

 The following will generate a directory with all final and most intermediate files HUBDesign produces:
 `bin/HUBDesign --output-dir HUBDESIGN_test --verbose --keep test/GenomeInfo.tab 2>test.log`

 The output of this command can be compared to the data provided in the test directory

-## Advanced pipeline Use
+## Advanced pipeline use

 The individaul phases of the pipeline can be run separately, which is useful if you would like to do additional processing at any given step.
 (Ex.
 Filtering against NCBI's non-redundant nucleotide database for non-viral hits) As long as formats are preserved between steps this is relatively painless

-###Clustering
+### Clustering
 `bin/Clustering.pl [-options] GFF_Files ... > RepSeq.fna`

-###Assignment
+### Assignment
 `bin/Assignment.pl [-options] ClusterInfo ... > Assignment.tsv`

-###Identification
+### Identification
 `Identification.pl [-options] Assignment.tsv RepSeq.fna > CandidateBaitRegions.tab`

-###Filtering
+### Filtering
 `Filtering.pl [-options] Candidates.tab [BlastDB_1 ...] > FilteredCandidates.tab`

-###Selection
+### Selection
 `Selection.pl [-options] -n maxBaits Tree Candidates > TiledBaits.fna`